fidgetingbits/fidgetingbits-talon/apps/vim/doc/vim.md

     * [What are some disadvantages of using talon vim v man mode?](#what-are-some-disadvantages-of-using-talon-vim-v-man-mode)

 <!-- vim-markdown-toc -->

+# Important notes

+This document isn't regularly updated lately.
+Some stuff might be out of date.
+Ask on #vim in the talon Slack if anything is unclear.
+Also unless you explicitly require some vim functionality, in general I would suggest checking out [Cursorless](https://github.com/pokey/cursorless-vscode) first.
+I think in general it's more suited to voice use, in eventually it will probably become the primary means of driving vim in the long term anyway.

+# Importing only vim app from fidgetingbits repo

+A lot of people only want to use apps/vim from my repo, without having to deal with the other changes I make that might negatively impact experience.
+This can be done with git, an is done by some people

 # Using VIM under Talon